Roy-lab/graph-representation-learning/README.md

 - `Get_Avg_Node_Degree.py` \
     This file takes an edgelist format graph as input and computes the average and standard deviation of node degree in the graph.
 The result can be an indicator to the hyperparameters when constructing synthetic benchmark graphs.
 - `Get_Edgelist.py`, `Get_EdgeList_No_Weight.py` \
-    These files take an adjacency matrix as input, extracting edges and/or edge weights and store the graph in edgelist format.
+    These files take an adjacency matrix as input, extracting edges and/or edge weights and storing the graph in edgelist format.
 - `Get_Large_Conn.m` \
     This MATLAB script takes a graph in edgelist format and computes the largest connected component in the graph.
 If there is only one connected component, then the output is identical to the input.
 This script is used mainly on the filtered unweighted graph, where some graph segments might become isolated during filtering.

+For simulated networks, the following script can be found in `./Scripts/Simulated_Networks/`

+- `Adj_Matrix_Generate.m` \
+    This file takes a filtered weighted graph in edgelist format and transforms it into an adjacency matrix format.
+The Output file can be used by the spectral clustering algorithm.
+- `Adj_Matrix_Noweight.m` \
+    This file takes a filtered non-weighted graph in edgelist format and transforms it into an adjacency matrix format.
+- `Edgelist_Names.py` \
+    These files match the numerical node IDs to literal IDs in edgelist format.
+Output files can be used in Silhouette and Modularity Index Scripts when the algorithms need to match the node cluster labels to corresponding node IDs.
+- `Get_EdgeList_No_Weight.m` \
+    This file takes an adjacency matrix as input, extracting edges and/or edge weights and storing the graph in edgelist format.

 ## Postprocessing cluster labels
-After we retrieve the node cluster labels through applying K-Means clustering on node embeddings, we need to match the labels with the correct nodes
+After we retrieve the node cluster labels through applying K-Means clustering on node embeddings, we need to match the labels with the correct nodes.
+These files can be found in `./Scripts/Biological_Networks/` and `./Scripts/Simulated_Networks/`

 - `IDTONAME.py` \
     This file is used by labels learned from spectral clustering and node2vec algorithms.
 They both use weighted undirected graphs.
 - `IDTONAME_DEEP.py` \
     This file is used by labels learned from the DeepWalk algorithm.
 It utilizes the filtered unweighted undirected graphs.
-- `IDTONAME_OHMNET.py` \
-    This file is used by labels learned from the Ohmnet algorithm.
-Since we need to align nodes with same literal IDs across mutliple graphs, we iterate through all nodes in all networks and assign each unique node a novel numerial ID.
-After we get the cluster labels, we have to match those with correct node literal IDs.

 # Running different node embedding algorithms
 Below, we describe usage scripts on RoadMap project cell lines which can be found in [here](RoadMap_Networks/Data/RoadMap_Networks)